-Earlier this year we introduced Aiven for Kafka Dashboards, greatly increasing the visibility Aiven customers had to their Kafka services.
+Earlier this year we introduced Aiven for Apache Kafka Dashboards, greatly increasing the visibility Aiven customers had to their Kafka services.
 Now, similar insights are available for all Aiven PostgreSQL services.

 Check out this help article to see the graphs that are included in the Aiven for PostgreSQL dashboard by default.